-A non-reporting issuer does not have to publish financial information or notify the public of changes in
+A non-reporting issuer does not have to publish financial information or notify the public of changes in the Issuer's business.
+You may not receive ongoing information about this issuer.

 For more information on the exempt market, call your local securities regulatory authority.